 Introducing new products or rebranding existing solutions to solve problems in a different vertical is one sure way to grow your small business.

-This business growth strategy enables you to increase revenue and or gain market share pretty fast.
+This business growth strategy enables you to increase revenue and gain market share quickly.

 We’d recommend expanding your product offerings only when you’ve identified a market gap.
 And not just for the kicks of having different products.